cypress-io/cypress-docker-images/factory/README.md

 ### FIREFOX_VERSION

 The version of Firefox to install.
-If not specified, Firefox is not installed.
+If the env is unset or an empty string, Firefox is not installed.
 The exact version must be used, no wildcards or shorthands are supported.

 Example: `FIREFOX_VERSION='107.0'`